-Cold email for B2B companies
+Cold email if you sell B2B products

 ❷ Saw you're a HR veteran, the only other people in the world who I can talk to about FSA's, 401k's and ERISA's without eyes glazing over. :)